 What’s worse is that rodents can be hazardous to your health.
 Rats and mice are capable of carrying a variety of disease-causing bacteria.
 They spread germs through urine, droppings, and hair particles left throughout homes.

-- Seal off openings around pipes with sheet metal or concrete.
+- Seal openings around pipes with sheet metal or concrete.

-- Block all possible rodent entry points such as the bottom of doors, pipe entry holes,ventilation pipes, roof vents and eave vents.
+- Be sure to block all possible rodent entry points.
+This includes the bottom of doors, pipe entry holes,ventilation pipes, roof vents and eave vents.

-- Rodents are always on the lookout for food.
+- Proper sanitation is a very important factor in rodent control.
+Be sure to clean up any trash or rubbish around your property which could support or harbor a rodent population.
 Keep garbage cans sealed and eliminate any areas of standing water.
 Do not leave open food items out including pet food.

 Don’t let uninvited pests into your home this holiday season.
-Contact the experts at Massey Services for a free pest inspection.
+For more information on preventing rats and mice from entering your home, contact Massey Services for a free, detailed inspection and written analysis.